-What follows is a copy of my eBay description for an item I sold online in 2008.
-I am putting the story up on the blog just for the fun of it.
+A copy of my eBay description for an item I sold online in 2008 follows: I am putting the story up on the blog just for fun.
 The Lone Ranger and his fuzzy bear are long gone to a new home, so don't send emails offering me large sums of money for him.
 I apologize for the images.
-These were photographed long ago, and had to be resurrected by the magic of computer technology from an old word document where they were low resolution files in a rich text format, which was, in reality, not so rich.
+These were photographed long ago and had to be resurrected by the magic of computer technology from an old Word document where they were low-resolution files in a rich text format, which was, in reality, not so rich.

 Okay, at first glance, you might think, "Hey, The Lone Ranger is Riding a Bear!"
-Well, you would be correct, but that's not the whole story...
+You would be correct, but that's not the whole story...

 So... modestly facing an arroyo wall, pistols in hand just in case, he was heeding the call when a black bear came around the corner and thought he looked just like a river salmon!